osmlab/atlas-checks/docs/checks/edgeCrossingEdgeCheck.md

 The purpose of this check is to identify Edges intersecting another Edge(s) that do not share the same Node (meaning they are not well-connected) nor have proper layer tagging on one of these Edge(s) (meaning there should be a layer tag for one of the Edges).

-#### What is Not Supported

-1. Other types of navigable networks (waterway, railway, ferry) have invalid crossings as well.
-2. These invalid crossings can be fixed frequently, so the edit history could be newer than the data ran for this analysis.
-Some flags might have already been fixed by public OSM users.
-3. A number of OSM Polygons were ingested improperly as Edges in Atlas because some specific highway tag value is present.
-This check will not support this type of ingestion issue.

 #### Live Examples

 1. Line [id:245574716](https://www.openstreetmap.org/way/245574716) and [id:245574709](https://www.openstreetmap.org/way/245574709) do not share a node of intersection.